Royal-Navy/design-system/packages/docs-site/src/library/pages/get-started/development/sass-css-framework.md

 ### Context

-Environment is a huge factor in deciding how we display NELSON applications, therefore it is important to provide the correct context for your app.
+Environment is a huge factor in deciding how we display NELSON applications, therefore it is important to provide the correct Context for your app.

 By default, the Context provided is `light`.
-The full list of available contexts are listed below:
+The full list of available Contexts are listed below:
 ```
 - Light
 - Dark [UNAVAILABLE]